cloudfoundry/bbs/docs/09-g-api-internal-lrps.md

+---
+title: LRPs (Long Running Processes) Internal API
+expires_at: never
+tags: [diego-release, bbs]
+---

-# Long Running Processes Internal API Reference
+# LRPs (Long Running Processes) Internal API

 This reference does not cover the protobuf payload supplied to each endpoint.
 Instead, it illustrates calls to the API via the Golang `bbs.InternalClient` interface.
 Each method on that `InternalClient` interface takes a `lager.Logger` as the first argument to log errors generated within the client.
 This first `Logger` argument will not be duplicated on the descriptions of the method arguments.

-For detailed information on the types referred to below, see the [godoc documentation for the BBS models](https://godoc.org/code.cloudfoundry.org/bbs/models).
+For detailed information on the types referred to below, see the [godoc documentation for the BBS models](https://pkg.go.dev/code.cloudfoundry.org/bbs/models).

-# ActualLRP APIs
+# <a name="actuallrps-apis"></a>ActualLRP APIs

 ## ClaimActualLRP